Hunde im Stress - Hund versteckt sich und schaut verängstigt

 • Digestive problems:

-Stress can cause diarrhea, vomiting, or loss of appetite in dogs.
+Stress can lead to diarrhea, vomiting, or loss of appetite in dogs.

-Excessive clinginess: A dog that suddenly becomes extremely clingy may be seeking security in your presence.
+Excessive clinginess: A dog that suddenly becomes extremely clingy may be seeking security near you.

 Aggressive behavior: Some dogs react to stress with aggression towards other animals or people.

-Sudden fear of everyday things: A dog that suddenly becomes afraid of noises, people, or objects that were previously familiar to it may be under stress.
+Sudden fear of everyday things: A dog that suddenly fears noises, people, or objects that were previously familiar could be under stress.

 Loss of appetite: Stress can cause a dog to suddenly lose interest in food.

-Excessive drinking or refusal of water: Unusual drinking behavior can also be an indicator of stress.
+Excessive drinking or refusing water: Unusual drinking behavior can also be a stress indicator.

-Inappropriate elimination: A dog that suddenly urinates or defecates in the house, even though it is normally house-trained, could be stressed.
+Incontinence: A dog that suddenly urinates or defecates indoors, even though it is usually house-trained, could be stressed.

 Excessive scratching or licking: A dog that constantly scratches or licks itself may be trying to calm itself down.

 Recognizing stress in dogs requires attention and sensitivity to typical behaviors and physical signs.
-If you suspect your dog is stressed, you should try to identify and eliminate or minimize the source of the stress .
-For persistent stress or unusual behavior, it is advisable to consult a veterinarian or a trusted dog trainer to ensure the best possible support.
+If you suspect your dog is stressed, try to identify and eliminate or minimize the source of stress.
+For persistent stress or unusual behavior, it's advisable to consult a veterinarian or a trusted dog trainer to ensure the best possible support.

 Have I already written about our favorite dog trainer, from whom we learned so much and are still grateful?